Swati020494/brushVerticalGraph/readme.md

-# Vertical Chart With Brushable Component
+# Vertical Chart With Brushable component
 Started on a standard ES6 Boilerplate configured with babel, webpack and eslint, this is a simple visualisation of the price v/s date.
 We can zoom and shrink based on data

 ## Data